-In Years 7 and 8, students have weekly Science lessons with a specialist teacher.
-They deepen their understanding of the Scientific Process through classroom investigations connected to their Units of Inquiry, participation in the annual NIWA Science Fair and Citizen Science Projects.
+In Years 7 and 8, students have weekly Science lessons with specialist teachers.
+They develop their skills and knowledge of scientific concepts and capabilities through carefully planned lessons.
+Their understanding of the Scientific Process is supported through classroom investigations connected to their Units of Inquiry, participation in the annual NIWA Science Fair and Citizen Science Projects.
 They can also earn badges through the Science Award Trust by taking initiative and furthering their investigations in areas of science that are of interest to them.

-Our senior school students also engage in weekly Technology lessons with a technology specialist.
-Through these specialised lessons, students explore the design process through a more responsive curriculum framework.
+Our senior school students also engage in weekly Technology lessons and, through these specialised lessons, they explore the various facets of Technology through a more responsive curriculum framework.

 Our aim in Science and Technology is for our students to broaden their technical and scientific knowledge and dispositions.
-To make sure they are well equipped to participate in society as informed citizens.
-And to potentially pursue careers in scientific and technological fields.
+To make sure they are well equipped to participate in society as informed, knowledgeable citizens, and to potentially pursue careers in scientific and technological fields.